Serena Hackerott, Ph.D.

 The majority of my previous research focused on the Caribbean lionfish invasion.
 For my undergraduate thesis, I investigated the possibility of biotic resistance against invasive lionfish.
 For my M.S. research, I quantified the impacts of invasive lionfish on coral reef fish across the Mesoamerican Barrier Reef in Belize.

-My dissertation research is funded by
+My postdoctoral research is funded by

-Copyright © 2023 Serena Hackerott - All Rights Reserved.
+Copyright © 2025 Serena Hackerott - All Rights Reserved.

-Powered by GoDaddy
+Powered by